google/GCP-deployment-scripts-for-PI-Core/README.md

+## Note

+> Small to medium environemnt with High Availabilty is not available at this time, updates expected later this month - April 2021.

 ## Description

-GCP deployment scripts for PI Core are a set of deployment scripts created by Quantiphi Inc. in collaboration with Google and OSIsoft to install various PI System elements on Google's VMs.
-The deployment scripts are automated reference deployments that use Terraforn templates to deploy key PI technologies on GCP, following OSIsoft and GCP best practices.
+GCP deployment scripts for OSIsoft PI Core have been created by Quantiphi Inc. in partnership with Google and OSIsoft to automate installation and configuration of OSIsoft PI software components and Google Cloud Computing Services.
+Two scenarios are supported, small to medium PI Core system with or without high availability.

-This deployment guide provides step-by-step instructions for deploying a PI System on the GCP environment for a new installations of the PI System.
-OSIsoft PI System on GCP is intended for use by existing OSIsoft customers to support quick and iterative testing and prototyping purposes.
-As development environments move to the cloud, PI Admins need easy and quick ways to deploy resources for their testing cycles.
-OSIsoft PI System on GCP provides an easy way to deploy a full PI System repeatedly and reliably to the Google Cloud for this type of development cycle.
+This guide provides step-by-step instructions for deploying a new installation of OSIsoft PI Core on GCP environment.
+GCP deployment scripts for PI Core is intended for use by new and existing OSIsoft customers to support quick and iterative testing and prototyping.
+OSIsoft PI Core on GCP scripts provides an easy way to deploy PI software repeatedly and reliably to the Google Cloud.

+>  Note:
->  Note: The deployment samples are meant for testing and prototyping purposes, and not meant to be used within a production environment
+>  * The deployment samples are meant for testing and prototyping purposes only, and not intended for use within a production environment
+>  * The deployment scripts are not an officially supported Google or OSIsoft product

-The scripts provided in this repository leverage Terraform and Windows Powershell for fresh installations of the following compoenents of the PI System:
+The scripts provided in this repository leverage Terraform and Windows Powershell for new installations of the following components of PI Core:
+*  Microsoft SQL Server
 *  PI Data Archive (DA)
 *  PI Asset Framework (AF)
-*  SQL Server
-*  Analysis/Notification
+*  PI Asset Framework Analytics and Notifications
-*  PI Integrator
+*  PI Integrator for Business Intelligence supporting Google Pub/Sub, Google Cloud Storage and Google BigQuery
-*  PI Web API (and its OMF end-point)
+*  PI Web API (including OMF end-point)
 *  PI Vision
-*  SQL Server Database

-**Use-case:** *As a user, I should be able to install and host the PI System and Integrator on Google Cloud’s Compute instances for lower infrastructure costs and higher availability which is automated through Infrastructure as Code (IaC)*
+Google Services to support PI Core include:
+* Google Cloud Storage
+* Google Compute Engine
+* Google Cloud DNS
+* Google Cloud VPC
+* Google Managed Active Directory
+* Google Cloud Load Balancing and Cloud Armor

-## Deployment Architecture for OSIsoft PI System on GCP
+## Deployment Architecture for OSIsoft PI Core on GCP

-GCP deployment scripts for PI Core cater to both High Availability and Non-High Availability scenarios to manage different traffic loads and other user requirements for scale.
+GCP deployment scripts for PI Core cater to two scenarios:

-### Non-HA Architecture

-Suited best for less than ~10,000 events or requests per second, the Non-HA topology divided the PI System components into 3 subnets on GCP
+1. example small to medium PI Core environment, also referred to as Non-HA
+2. example small to medium PI Core environment with the addition of high availability, also referred to as HA

+> Note: in the interest of minimizing initial cost, minimal compute instances, storage type and storage have been configured.
+For example, the two scenarios are derived from OSIsoft topologies of the same name and to meet the maximum performance envelope would require additional memory, disk and a different disk type.
+Google and OSIsoft recommend consulting your respective architecture experts for guidance on the appropriate architecture, compute, storage type and storage configuration to meet your development and testing requirements.

+The Google Compute Engine instances are configured using N2D Series, powered by AMD EPYC Rome CPU platform.
+For more information on Google Cloud and AMD, please refer to [this link](https://cloud.google.com/blog/products/compute/announcing-the-n2d-vm-family-based-on-amd)

+### Small to medium PI Core environment (non-HA)

 ![](images/Non-HA_Architecture.png)

-The Non-HA topology utilizes AMD's **n2d-standard-2** vCPUs (consisting of 2 vCPUs and 8GB memory).
-For more information on Google Cloud and AMD, please refer to [this link](https://cloud.google.com/blog/products/compute/announcing-the-n2d-vm-family-based-on-amd)

-* Subnet 1: The MS SQL database is deployed separately to ensure isolation
-* Subnet 2: The PI Server (AF, DA, Analysis & Notifications) is deployed on a Compute instance
+Four compute engines
+* SQL Server
+* PI Data Archive, PI Asset Framework including Analysis and Notifications
-* Subnet 3: PI Vision, PI Web and Web OMF APIs and the PI Integrator are deployed on a Compute engine instance.
+* PI Vision, PI Web API (omf endpoint), PI Integrator for Business Intelligence
-* Subnet 3: Bastion server on a Compute instance separate from PI Vision, Web and Integrator.
-Cloud Load Balancer (HTTPS) is provisioned to access the PI Vision Server from the internet

-> **Note:**
-> *  MS SQL Server requires connectivity with the PI AF and DA servers for storing information regarding the archived IoT data.
-Alongwith MS SQL, the PI Vision and PI integrator must also have connectivity with the AF and DA servers.
-> *  Google Managed AD has been used to manage authentication and authorisation.
-Managed Service for Microsoft Active Directory (AD) is a highly available, hardened Google Cloud service running actual Microsoft AD that enables you to manage authentication and authorization for AD-dependent workloads, automate AD server maintenance and security configuration, and also connect your on-premises AD domain to the cloud.
-> * However this solution caters strictly to customers with AD that is - or plans to be - on Google Cloud, and does not reside on-premise

-### HA Architecture

-Best suited for ~20,000 events per second.
-If selected, an HA architecture spans two Availability Zones, each zone consisting of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.
+* Baston host accessible using Google Identity Aware Proxy

+### Small to medium PI Core environment with High Availability (HA)

 ![](images/HA_Architecture.png)

-The HA topology utilizes AMD's *n2d-standard-4* vCPUs (consists of 4 vCPUs and 16GB memory).
-For more information on Google Cloud and AMD, refer to [this link](https://cloud.google.com/blog/products/compute/announcing-the-n2d-vm-family-based-on-amd)

- The PI System components for HA are deployed in 10 different subnets spanned across 3 zones (2 zones for mirroring PI components, and 1 zone for the Windows Server Failover Cluster).
-Described below is the logical separation of the PI components and resources across these subnets and zones.

-* The MS SQL Database is deployed in a separate subnet for isolation.
-The MS SQL server is deployed as SQL server “Always on” availability groups.
-SQL servers can be accessed via SQL listener
-* 2 Compute Engine instances are deployed in two different subnets behind GCP Internal Load balancer.
-These instances are running PI Asset Framework and Data archive services
-* 2 Compute Engine instances are deployed in two different subnets behind GCP Internal (TCP) Load Balancer.
-These instances run PI Server: Analysis and Notification services and the PI Integrator.
-These two instances are in Windows Server Failover Cluster with Witness configured on different a subnet and zone (Zone C) in a Compute Engine instance
+Google and OSIsoft features are utilized to add high availability to the small to medium PI Core deployment.
+Additional components include
+Google Cloud
+* multiple availability zones
+* Load balancer
+Microsoft
+* Windows Clusters
+* SQL Server Always On availability groups
+PI Core
+* PI Collective for the PI Data Archive
+* High availabilty for PI Asset Framework, Analysis and Notifications.
-* 2 Compute Engine instances are running PI Vision and PI Web API as one application
+* Multiple instances of PI Vision and PI Web API
-* 2 Compute Engine instances are running the PI Web OMF endpoint as one application.
-These two applications are running behind the GCP HTTPS Load Balancer for connectivity from the internet
-* 2 Bastion servers are deployed in two zones for connecting to the application server on a private IP address
-* Google Managed AD has been used to manage authentication and authorisation.
-Managed Service for Microsoft Active Directory (AD) is a highly available, hardened Google Cloud service running actual Microsoft AD that enables you to manage authentication and authorization for AD-dependent workloads, automate AD server maintenance and security configuration, and also connect your on-premises AD domain to the cloud

-(#code-description)

-> **Note:**
-> * The MS SQL Server requires connectivity with the PI AF and DA servers for storing information regarding the archived IoT data
-> * The PI Vision and PI integrator must also have connectivity with the AF and DA servers
-> * The PI Asset Framework and Data Archive services can be accessed with the DNS name of the internal TCP Load Balancer of AF and DA (Subnet 9)
-> * Analysis and Notification services can be accessed with the DNS name of the internal TCP Load Balancer of Analysis and Notification (Subnet 10)
-> * This solution caters strictly to customers with AD that is - or plans to be - on Google Cloud, and does not reside on-premise
+Microsoft Clusters support SQL Server, PI Asset Framework Analysis and Notifications Services.
+Cloud Load Balancing supports Microsoft Clusters, Asset Framework, PI Vision and PI Web API.

+#### High Availability means additional resources and allocation requirements!

+While the HA architecture provides improved resiliency against outages and failure it also requires more GCP resources than a non-HA configuration.
+In addition, if changes are made to the scripts, consider the placement of components to maintain high availability, including for example allocation of resources to zones.

+**Ensure this is evaluated during the planning process i.e. before deployment.**

 ## Prerequisites for Deployment